shibumi/SRE-cheat-sheet/README.md

 "Graceful degradation is the ability to tolerate failures without having complete collapse.
 For example, if a user's network is running slowly, the Hangout video system will reduce the video resolution and preserve the audio.
 For Gmail, a slow network might mean that big attachments won't load, but users can still read their email.
 All these are automated responses that give you high availability without a human having to do anything."<sup id="a1">[1](#f1)</sup>

 ### Wheel Of Misfortune
+The "Wheel Of Misfortune" is a role-game, where a previous postmortem is reenacted with a cast of engineers playing roles as laid out in the postmortem.<sup id="a6">[6](#f6)</sup>

 ### Mean Time To Recover (MTTR)
 MTTR is the average time that a device will take to recover from any failure.<sup id="a3">[3](#f3)</sup>